Diegortiz43/DataCamp_Data_Scientist_Certification/README.md

 # Predicting Recipe Popularity

+📌 **Disclaimer:**
+This project was completed as part of a DataCamp certification.
+The dataset and problem statement are inspired by the certification task,
+but all code, analysis, and insights presented here are my own.

 ## 📌 Project Overview
 This project is part of the **Data Scientist Professional Practical Exam Submission**, where the goal is to **predict which recipes will be popular 80% of the time and minimize the chance of showing unpopular recipes**.